 It is important that any contractual arrangements you make with third parties clearly stipulate the information security measures they are required to have in place.
 A set of standard information security contractual clauses has been developed and is incorporated into any relevant purchasing process led by the University Purchasing Department.
-For other non-central procurement, please contact Purchasing for the appropriate clauses and further guidance, as well as Legal Services for advice on Data Protection when personal data is involved.
+For other non-central procurement, please contact Purchasing for the appropriate clauses and further guidance, as well as Information Compliance when personal data is involved.

 Contractual arrangements with existing third parties should be reviewed to ensure they are fit for purpose.
 If following review these are found to be inadequate, renegotiate them as soon as possible.